Chinese auspicious ornaments in textile and clothing: Other sets of ornaments

-List natural landscape elements used in textile and clothing
+List of natural landscape elements used in textile and clothing

 Clouds/ auspicious clouds

 Clouds, also referred as auspicious clouds (xiangyun 祥云), are the symbols of good fortune and happiness, as well as a good omen of peace and the symbol of heavens.
 Clouds designs have been used in artworks as early as the Eastern Zhou dynasty. in the ancient times, auspicious clouds were of associated with deities and good fortune.

 Mountains and rocks

 Mountains were symbolism of stability, greatness, and stable governance.

 Mountains are also one of the twelve ornaments which are embroidered on the Imperial robes.
 The rock found in the bottom-centre of the Qing dragon robes, represents the sacred mountain (山, shān), one of the Twelve ornaments.

 Stars and constellation

 Stars were typically represented by small circles.
 When several stars (circles) are connected with lines, they became a constellation.

 Sun

 On the Qing dynasty rank badge (buzi), the sun disk is typically depicted as a red disc, which represents the emperor.

 In the Qing dynasty, animals, birds and creatures on a rank badges need to face the sun disc as symbol of loyalty to the Emperor.